I’ve been a married person for a few decades now but always had a question about marriage that went unanswered for years.

 The person who is lying in the hospital bed can no longer make the decision on how to spend their time.
 They can’t gather with those who are in the kitchen and help with the dishes.
 There are no more opportunities to help around the house or lighten the workload for others.

 One – leave the clean-up for later because something of greater importance needs to take place while it is still daylight outside.
 Maybe there is a child running around in my back yard.
 There are tree toads to discover.
 Or maybe there are frisbees needing to be thrown.
 If you are lucky, there is a pair of stilts to be walked on.
-There are tomatoes in a garden – and the kid needs to know what a garden tomato smells like.
+There are tomatoes in a garden, and all children need to know what a garden tomato smells like.

 Some day that child is going to grow up and know how to do things because an adult spent time with them.
 They are going to smell a garden tomato, and it will remind them of a garden from long ago.

 The second way to look at the pile of dishes is to get yourself into the kitchen and start to help – especially if you are not the mom.
-If a child is present, a chair can be pulled up to the sink, and the child realizes they are being valued, and paid attention to, and nurtured.
+If a child is present, a chair can be pulled up to the sink, and the child realizes they are being valued and nurtured.

 The dishes are not important.
 The child is.